 Next, configure your policy with the policy wizard.
 Depending on your preference, you may wish to create a new policy or simply modify the Default policy to suit your needs.

 These steps apply when creating your first policy, or when going back to edit an existing policy.
 By default, there's always a single policy—the Default policy.
 This policy applies to all identities when no other policy above it covers that identity.
 In other words, the Default policy is a catch-all to ensure all identities within your organization receive a baseline level of protection.
-You can also find out more about policies, see Create and Apply Policies.
+For more information about policies, see Create and Apply Policies.

 To start building and understanding your policies: